 Their speciality is won-ton ramen.
 Won-ton is very soft and juicy.
 Also their ramen is very cheap!
 Normal ramen is only 330 yen. (with won-ton it’s 550 yen)

 This is a Kyushu style pig bone soup ramen.

 Have you heard about “kaedama”?
 This is a Kyushu style of eating ramen.
 You can order just noodles to put into the soup you still have left.
 Kyushu style ramen tend to have lesser amount of noodles, so try ordering “kaedama” like a Japanese man.

 Address: 2 Chome-21-7 Hanakawado, Taito, Tokyo

-These are just one of the ramen restaurants in Asakusa, but they are definitely the bests.
+These are just a few of the ramen restaurants in Asakusa, but they are definitely the bests.
 Try at least one of them when you go to Asakusa or Tokyo Sky Tree!

 Thumbnail image is from Flickr